 Through workshops, research, case studies and a series of events, the Institute will capture and share insights on both sides about how policy making can better foster services that are responsive to the needs of users who can be marginalised by traditional services.

 Find out more

 - The prospectus for Connecting Policy with Practice outlines what’s involved for the programme cohort and our events series over the year

 - You can watch a video from the event that launched the programme in January

-- Participants from the programme will be writing about their experiences on the Institute for Government blog
+- Participants from the programme will be writing about their experiences on the Connecting Policy with Practice blog